CyberSys/fgcom/README.osx.txt

 After succesfull install run an echo test with
 $ fgcom -f910 --positions=/usr/local/bin/fgcom-data/positions.txt

+For an overview of command line options type:
+$ fgcom --help

+There are two new command line options for positions and frequency file paths:
+-T, -positions, --positions=    #location positions file -Q, -special, --special=        #location special frequencies file (optional)

-Here is an article about how to use FGCOM with FlightGear: http://wiki.flightgear.org/Fgcom
+Here is a guide about how to use FGCOM with FlightGear: http://wiki.flightgear.org/Fgcom

 2012/07/14/ys